 Secrets can also lead us to unconsciously repeat and reenact old traumas.
 I wonder if one of the reasons my grandfather left his family so soon after his daughters were born, for example, had anything to do with an unconscious reenactment of being deserted so painfully by his own mother soon after the birth of his sister.

 I learned a great deal about the role of secrets, reenactments, patterns and more from the book The Ancestor Syndrome.
 You can also read a description of the author’s work in transgenerational psychotherapy.
-I’ve also used a book that came out in 2015 for identifying and healing how transgenerational trauma influenced my chronic fatigue.
+I’ve also used this book by Mark Wolynn that came out in 2015 for identifying and healing links between multigenerational trauma and chronic illness as well as other kinds of chronic symptoms.

 Clarifying some of the confusion in my family history has been empowering.